dreamthought/openclassrooms-java-testing/README.md

 # Test Your Own Calculator
+## p2-c2: FIRST Principles

-This repository contains the screencasts for the Test Your Own Java Application course.
+This repository contains the screencasts for the FIRST principles from the Test Your Own Java Application course.

-Each screencast will have a branch which is referred to in the course notes.
+Use `mvn test`